 If there is a, or if you have to start a jail sentence, it is highly advisable that you follow the rules and turn yourself into the authorities.
 For a warrant, report to the jail reception area, and tell an officer that believe that there could be a warrant out for your arrest.
 They will check to see if you have a warrant, and if so, they will take you into custody and begin the intake process.
 If it is for a jail sentence, report to the jail at the time and date that the sentence order or court paperwork states.
 Be sure that you aren’t late.
 Make sure that you only bring approved items with you, for example a driver’s license or your ID, any prescription medication you might take, and the sentencing order.

 To have visitors, you have to provide the name and date of birth of each visitor to the jail in advance of the visit.
 This information will go in a log of visitors for the requesting inmate.
-All visitors has to provide identification.
+All visitors have to provide identification.
 Any visitors that gets to visitation or any visitors that are not approved to visit will not be allowed to attend visitation.